Chandrayee/Learning-from-Richer-Guidance/README.md

 Modules and packages necessary for running the above codes are world.py, utils.py, visual.py and pywren

+Most of the plots in the paper are generated using allplots.py

 ## Running
 Run baseline.py and cirlf_noeps.py separately for simulation experiments